NaomiProject/naomi-docs/setup/usage.md

 capability.

-Plugins are fundamental to Naomi's use and operation, and to faciitate their creation and exchange are the Naomi Plugin Editor (NPEE) and Naomi Plugin Exchange (NPEx) are available.
-The NPEE is a boiler plate editor which guides the user through the entry of plugin data and details on its use may be found [here](/developer/plugins/npeeditor.html).
+Plugins are fundamental to Naomi's use and operation, and to faciitate their creation and exchange are the Naomi Plugin Editor (NPEEd) and Naomi Plugin Exchange (NPE) are available.
+The NPEEd is a boiler plate editor which guides the user through the entry of plugin data.
+Details on its use may be found [here](./developer/plugins/npeeditor.html).
-The NPEX on the other hand is the overall environment to support plugin sharing and is covered [here](/plugins/).
+The NPE on the other hand is the overall environment to support plugin sharing and is covered [here](/plugins/).

 <DocPreviousVersions/>